UOM-EEE-EEEN11202/notes-part1/docs/chapters/computer_software/files_and_folders.rst

 	../

 represents the folder one level up.
-That is, the folder containing the current location or file or folder.
+That is, the folder containing the current location or file or folder. :console:`../../` is two levels up, and so on.

 Showing the same *tree view* of the files/folders for these notes that we saw earlier on this page